Post-Graduate Certificate in

 Stand-Alone Program

-• A graduate level healthcare degree or graduate level biomedical/biological sciences degree from an accredited institution (if not already awarded, must be completed prior to matriculation)
+• A graduate level healthcare or biomedical/biological sciences degree or a bachelor's degree (B.A. or B.S.) from an accredited college or university with completion of genetics, molecular and cellular biology, biochemistry, or similar coursework.
+If degree not already awarded, must be completed prior to matriculation.

 • Completed Precision Medicine Program application.